-As the sausages get fired up for the afternoon and smokey oak wood fills the air, come and get your position (bring your folding chair, festival style).
+As the bbq gets fired up for the afternoon and smokey oak wood fills the air, come and get your position (bring your folding chair, festival style).
 A selection of rustic summer barbecue songs will ring out.

 Local Hertfordshire Hillbilly band will play their fiddle, banjo, geetars and sing a lot about getting drunk and having a great time.
 Terrific eclectic sound of the country BBQ headed up by local character, Martin Spencer.

-Rev it up a little with their superb set of familiar songs which rarely get covered.
+Rev it up a little with a superb set of familiar songs which rarely get covered.
 A very popular band with rock-chick Becky belting out the numbers.
 Local band with a great following, returning to The Sausage Tosser.

-Presents the Great Herts Sausage Jocky Race.
+Presents the Great Herts Sausage Jockey Race.
 Bringing out the kid in us, the now famous balloon race, frolicking in the beer garden and prizes to be won!
 There’s only one DJ Wheelie Bag!

 19.00 – 20.00 Jackie Lynton Band

 Brings humour and pedigree to the stage.
-Jackie has played and recorded with artists like the Late Rick Parfitt, Richie Blackmore, Savoy Brown and Ian Anderson.
+Jackie has played and recorded with artists like the Late Rick Parfitt, Richie Blackmore, Savoy Brown, Chas n Dave and Ian Anderson.
 From his early success with his 1960s ‘Teddy Bears Picnic’ through the ‘Hedgehog Song’ (which brought the house down at Reading festival in the 80s), and a beautiful rendition of ‘let It Rock’, JBL has something for everyone.
 The Status Quo tribute is not to be missed.